Jonathan-Cen/Groundwater-Level-Correction-Program/README.md

 -	All_Benchmarks.xlsx
 -	Historical_Groundwater_Level_Data.xlsx
 -	Well_Locations_RL.xlsx

-Templates of all these input data are included in the repository.
+### Templates of all these input data are included in the repository inside the "input" folder.

 **All_Benchmarks.xlsx contains:**
 -	Benchmark labels